GoogleCloudPlatform/datashare-toolkit/shared/README.md

 Execute the tests with GCB:

-**Note**: _`cloud-build-local` *--config* does not like relative paths so needs to be exectuted in parent directory.
-This will leverage Cloud KMS to decrypt the SA credentials for the npm tests_
+**Note**: _GCB will leverage Cloud KMS to decrypt the SA credentials for the npm tests. `cloud-build-local` *--config* does not like relative paths.
+If you need to run a GCB for all tests, then you need to execute in the parent directory._

     cloud-build-local --config=cloudbuild.yaml --dryrun=false .